GroupLang/minimal-provider-llm-router/README.md

 ### Why HTTPX is used instead of Requests

 HTTPX is used in this project instead of the traditional `requests` library because it provides several advantages, particularly for asynchronous programming.
 HTTPX supports both synchronous and asynchronous requests, making it more versatile for modern Python applications that require non-blocking I/O operations.
 This is especially useful in scenarios where multiple requests need to be handled concurrently, improving the overall efficiency and performance of the application.
+Additionally, HTTPX offers a more modern API design, built-in support for HTTP/2, and better connection pooling, which can lead to performance improvements in high-load scenarios.

     - **Set up environment variables**